-To model the temporal and spatial interactions of traffic flows at a signalized intersection, one can conceptually divide each link into the following four zones: the merging, propagation, diverging and departure zones (see Figure 4-2).
+To model the temporal and spatial interactions of traffic flows at a signalized intersection, one can conceptually divide each link into the following four zones: the merging, propagation, diverging and departure zones (see Figure 4-1).
 Vehicles entering such a link will move over these four zones and then bound to their respective destinations.
-Notably, vehicles for left-turn and through movements could block each other due to spillback if the bay length and signal timings are not adequate for the time-varying traffic volume.
+Notably, vehicles for left-turn and through movements could block each other due to spillback if the bay length and signal timings are not adequate for the timevarying traffic volume.
 The traffic queue caused by lane-blockage could spill back to upstream intersections under oversaturated traffic conditions.

-Figure 4-2 The traffic dynamic of a signalized intersection approach
+Figure 4-1 The traffic dynamic of a signalized intersection approach

-To optimize the signal plans for arterials experiencing lane-blockage conditions at some intersections, this study first employs the Cell Transmission concept (CTM) by Daganzo (1994, 1995b) to formulate the flow interactions in the above four zones.
+To optimize the signal plans for arterials experiencing lane-blockage conditions at some intersections, the research team employed the Cell Transmission concept (CTM) by Daganzo (1994, 1995b) to formulate the flow interactions in the above four zones.
 CTM is a finite difference approximation of the traffic flow model by Lighthill and Whitham (1955) and Richards (Richards 1956).
 Its core concept is to divide the target roadway into a number of homogeneous sections (named cells), and each has its length equal to the distance traveled by a vehicle at the free-flow speed during one unit time interval.

-Any model developed with CTM can track the states of the traffic system at any time instant by the number of vehicles in each cell, denoted as \mathbf{n}{i}^{t} .
-In addition, CTM employs the following commonly-used parameters in representing the key traffic flow variables, where time t represents the time interval [t,t+1]:
+Any model developed with CTM can track the states of the traffic system at any time instant by the number of vehicles in each cell, denoted as n_i^t .
+In addition, CTM employs the following commonly-used parameters in representing the key traffic flow variables, where time t represents the time interval [t, t + 1]:

-- N^t is the buffer capacity, defined as the maximum number of vehicles that can be presented in cell 1 at time t, which is the product of cell length multiplied by the jam density; - Q is the flow capacity in time t, defined as the maximum number of vehicles that can flow into cell i, which is the product of the cell's saturated flow multiplied by the length of time interval; - y defines the number of vehicles leaving cell i and entering cell j at time t.
+- N^t_i is the buffer capacity, defined as the maximum number of vehicles that can be presented in cell i at time t, which is the product of cell length multiplied by the jam density; - Q^t_i is the flow capacity in time t, defined as the maximum number of vehicles that can flow into cell i, which is the product of the cell's saturated flow multiplied by the length of time interval; - y{ij}^t defines the number of vehicles leaving cell i and entering cell j at time t.

-Any CTM model generally consists of three types of cells: the ordinary cell, the merging cell and the diverging cell.
+Any CTM model generally consists of three types of cells: the ordinary cell, the merging cell, and the diverging cell.
 The ordinary cell can have only one upstream and one downstream cells; the merging cell has multiple upstream cells but one downstream cell; the diverging cell can have only one upstream cell but multiple downstream cells.
 The following two expressions illustrate the recursive relationships between these three types of cell:

-$$n{i}^{c+1} = n{i}^{c} + y{i,in}^{c} + y{i,out}^{c}$$ (4-1)
+$$n_i^{t+1} = n_i^t + y{i,in}^t + y{i,out}^t$$ (4-1)

-$$y{i,im}^{t} = \sum{k \in \Gamma(i)} y{ki^{r}}^{t} \text{ and } y{i,out}^{t} = \sum{i \in \Gamma^{-}(i)} y{ii}^{t}$$
+$$y{i,in}^t = \sum{k \in \Gamma(i)} y{ki}^t, \text{ and } y{i,out}^t = \sum{j \in \Gamma^-(i)} y{ij}^t$$ (4-2)

 Equation (4-1) represents the flow conservation relationship at the cell level, which means that the number of vehicles within a cell in the next time interval equals the vehicle number of this interval and the difference between all entering and departing vehicles.
-The second and third terms in Equation (4-1) vary with the cell category, where in needs to be computed with a traffic flow-density relationship.
+The second and third terms in Equation (4-1) vary with the cell category, where y{ij}^{t} needs to be computed with a traffic flow-density relationship.